wroyca/mm/README.md

 ## Getting Started

 If you're ready to start using libmm, we recommend referring to  the [build2](https://build2.org/build2-toolchain/doc/build2-toolchain-intro.xhtml#preface) documentation.
-This build system provides comprehensive instructions for installing and using build2, which offers a powerful and flexible development experience that integrates seamlessly with libmm.
+This documentation provides comprehensive instructions for installing and using build2, which offers a powerful and flexible development experience that integrates seamlessly with libmm.
 If you're already familiar with build2, you can build, test, install, uninstall and upgrade libmm with:

 ### Windows
 ```bash